+- How to the support the service continuity when UE moves out of a PIN and keep the communication towards the PINAPP?

 4.2 Key issue #x: <Title>

 This clause describes the key issue with a suitable title.
 Please provide a high-level description of the key issue along with a list of open issues.